-Africa enjoy success at Women's Boxing Worlds
+Africans enjoy success at Women's Boxing Worlds

 Last updated on .From the section Sport Africa

-Five African fighters have won medals at the Women's Boxing World Championships in the Turkish city of Istanbul.
+Five African fighters took home medals from the Women's Boxing World Championships in the Turkish city of Istanbul, with three of them silver.

 On Thursday evening Algeria's Imane Khelif and Mozambique's Helena Panguane missed out on gold medals to take home silvers instead as they lost to Irish opponents.

-Moroccan heavyweight Khadija Mardi has a chance to go one better when she takes on local boxer Sennur Demir in the final bout of the championships on Friday.
+Moroccan heavyweight Khadija Mardi had a chance to go one better when she took on local boxer Sennur Demir in the final bout of the championships on Friday, but lost on a split decision.

-Mardi won a middleweight bronze at the last edition of the championships in Russia.
+Mardi - who battled a partisan home crowd when taking on the 39-year-old - won a middleweight bronze at the last edition of the championships in Russia.

-In the light-middleweight category Panguane lost on a 4-1 split decision to Lisa O'Rourke.
+In the light-middleweight category, Panguane lost on a 4-1 split decision to Lisa O'Rourke.

 O'Rourke, 20, from Roscommon, ran out a comfortable winner, although she went into the final round level on two cards.